microsoft/vscode-docs/docs/extensions/example-debuggers.md

     }]
     ```

 1. A combination of both approaches is possible too.
-The following example is from the mono-debug adapter which is implemented as a mono application that needs a runtime on OS X and Linux:
+The following example is from the Mono Debug adapter which is implemented as a mono application that needs a runtime on OS X and Linux but not on Windows:

     ```json
     "debuggers": [{